jesseyuen/portfolio-2021/src/projects/front-end-development.md

   Content here
   What would I have done differently?
 ---
+Im an experinced (front of the) front end developer who enjoys bridging the gap between design and development and ensuring the products I help build are semantic, accessible and robust.

 ### Design principles

 The client was very clear with their brief.
 The site must appeal to a socially and geographically diverse audience, it must be accessible and also respectful of local indigenous culture.
 These key points outlined our design principles throughout the project.